VPAC/superlinux/supercomputingwithlinux.md

 rm -rf braf/
 ```

-Be very careful with rm, especially with the -rf option and especially with wildcards.
+Again, be very careful with `rm`, especially with the `-rf` option and especially with wildcards.
 Consider what would happen to someone who wishes to delete all their backup files in a directory with the helpful suffix .BAK.
-Choosing a wildcard and the suffix they intend to type rm *.BAK but instead, they mistype the command and type rm * .BAK.
+Choosing a wildcard and the suffix they intend to type `rm *.BAK` but instead, they mistype the command and type `rm * .BAK`.
 The result of this typing error is that they have just deleted everything in that directory.
-Worse still imagine a user running as root thinking that they are about to delete a directory and instead types rm -rf / ; a command that will delete everything or, more commonly rm -rf ./ ; a command which deletes the current directory and all sub-directories.
+Worse still imagine a user running as root thinking that they are about to delete a directory and instead types `rm -rf /` ; a command that will delete everything or, more commonly `rm -rf ./` ; a command which deletes the current directory and all sub-directories.

 > **Why The File Differences Mattered**
 BRAF is a human gene that makes a protein (imaginatively) named B-Raf.
 This protein is involved in sending signals inside cells, which are involved in directing cell growth.
 In 2002, it was shown to be faulty (mutated) in human cancers.